Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-To approximate how the excess blood concentration $c$ perturbs the conductivity distribution of the head, we use Archie's law, a two-term linear combination of power functions, which approximates the effective electrical conductivity $\sigma$ for a two-phase mixture between fluid and inhomogeneous medium \cite{j2001estimation,peters2005electrical,glover2000modified,cai2017electrical}.
+To approximate how excess volumetric blood concentration perturbs the electrical conductivity distribution of the head, we apply Archie's law, a two-term linear combination of power functions that approximates the effective electrical conductivity $\sigma$ for a two-phase mixture of fluid and inhomogeneous medium \cite{j2001estimation,peters2005electrical,glover2000modified,cai2017electrical}.
 For a two-phase mixture, Archie's law is of the form

-where $\sigma_f$ and $\sigma_m$ denote conductivities of fluid and medium, respectively, and $\beta$ is so-called cementation factor \cite{j2001estimation,glover2000modified}.
-In \cite{j2001estimation}, the cementation factor of the cerebral cortex has is suggested to satisfy $3/2 < \beta < 5/3$ \cite{j2001estimation}.
-The lower and upper limit for $\beta$ follow from spherical and cylindrical inhomogeneities, which in the cortex are represented by the somas and dendrites of the pyramidal cells, respectively.
-When substituted in the formula of Archie's law, $\beta = 3/2$ and $\beta = 5/3$ yield a lower and upper bound for the effective conductivity, respectively.
+where $\sigma_f$ and $\sigma_m$ denote conductivities of fluid and medium, respectively, and $\beta$ is so-called cementation factor \cite{j2001estimation,glover2000modified}, which for the cerebral cortex is between $3/2$ and $5/3$ \cite{j2001estimation}.
+The lower and upper limits for $\beta$ follow from spherical and cylindrical inhomogeneities, which in the cortex are represented by the somas and dendrites of the pyramidal cells, respectively.
+When substituted in the formula of Archie's law, $\beta = 3/2$ and $\beta = 5/3$ yield a lower and upper bound for the effective electrical conductivity, respectively. \\ Alternatively, the effective electrical conductivity can be estimated from above and below via Hashin--Shtrikman upper and lower bound, defined as

-Alternatively, the effective conductivity can be estimated from above and below via Hashin-Shtrikman upper and lower bound defined as { \arraycolsep{2 pt} } respectively.
-Hashin-Shtrikman bounds have shown to be valid for coated spherical inhomogeneities of all different sizes filling the space \cite{hashin1962variational}.
+respectively.
+Hashin-Shtrikman bounds have shown to be valid for coated spherical inhomogeneities of all different sizes, filling the space \cite{hashin1962variational}.